What's My Body Type? (Ectomorph, Mesomorph, Endomorph)

-If you have a difficult time losing weight or building muscle, it could be because your genetics are stacked against you.
+If you have a difficult time losing weight or building muscle, it could be that your genetics are stacked against you.

-This is the second installment of the WCT Muscle Building Series where we help you learn simple, high-yield strategies that’ll help you add some muscle.
+Welcome to the second installment of the WCT Muscle Building Series where we help you learn simple, high-yield strategies that’ll help you add some muscle to your frame.

 Today we will talk about the reality of muscle growth- what to expect, and how your genetics will influence how you look.

 It has only taken me 10 years to figure all of this stuff out.
 Now you get it in 5 minutes or less.

 - What Body Type Are You?
 Ectomorphs, Endomorphs, and Mesomorphs